Ballyliffin: Sport

 Ballyliffin also has two 18 hole golf courses.
 Among Nick Faldo's favourite links courses, they were designed by course designers, Eddie Hackett, Pat Ruddy and Tom Craddoc.
 In 2006 the old course was upgraded by Nick Faldo.
 Ballyliffin Golf Club hosted the 2008 Irish Seniors Open in June 2008.
-It was confirmed in July 2017 that Ballyliffin Golf Club would be the venue for the 2018 Irish Open.
+Ballyliffin Golf Club was the venue for the 2018 Irish Open, which was won by Russell Knox.